federicocorrao/Mandelbrot-C-Sharp/README.md

 # Mandelbrot-C-Sharp
-Drawing Mandelbrot Set in C# .NET
+Drawing Mandelbrot Set in C# .NET (toy project coded when I was a student)